 Withdrawal can worsen symptoms for individuals with a dual diagnosis of conditions like anxiety or depression.
 It's important to secure treatment resources for these disorders before attempting a complete detox.

-Using multiple substances besides cocaine, such as alcohol or opioids, can complicate the withdrawal process and increase the risk of severe withdrawal symptoms related to drug abuse
+Using multiple substances besides cocaine, such as alcohol or opioids, can complicate the withdrawal process and increase the risk of severe withdrawal symptoms related to opioid addiction and drug abuse.

 Research implies that individuals with a history of cocaine withdrawal are at a greater risk of experiencing harsher cocaine detox symptoms.